stashapp/stash/ui/v2.5/src/docs/en/AutoTagging.md

 # Auto Tagging

 This task iterates through your created Performers, Studios and Tags - based on what options you ticked.
 For each, it finds scenes where the filename contains the Performer/Studio/Tag name.
 For each scene it finds that matches, it sets the applicable field.
 Please note that this feature **does not do any kind of intelligent scene identification**.
 It will **only** tag based on information that already exists in your database.
-In order to identify and gather information about the scenes in your collection, you will need to use the Scraping tools.
+In order to identify and gather information about the scenes in your collection, you will need to use the Tagger view and/or Scraping tools.

 Where the Performer/Studio/Tag name has multiple words, the search will include filenames where the Performer/Studio/Tag name is separated with `.`, `-` or `_` characters, as well as whitespace.